-As a lawyer, I hear the worst but I care and some of my cases make me want to cry.
+As a lawyer, I hear the worst cases but I truly care and some of these cases make me want to cry.

 It turned out that he was a gambler.
 He did not have a Will.
 He was not insured.
 They did not own their home.
 He had no pension.
 He owed money.

-From feeling secure with her man, suddenly, she had absolutely nothing.
-She was on the streets because she could not afford the rent and she went from being very happy to being destitute, not knowing what to do.
+From feeling secure with her partner, suddenly, she had absolutely nothing.
+She was homeless because she could not afford the rent and she went from being very happy to being destitute, not knowing what to do.

 And the law could not help her.

-Ever since then I have been telling ladies (even if they are not my clients, then quietly) to ensure that;-
+Ever since then I have been telling people – in this case ladies (even if they are not my clients, then quietly) to ensure that;-

-1) he has a Will leaving everything to her;
+1) Their partner has a Will leaving everything to her;

-2) he is insured so that she (and any children) have something to live on if he dies;
+2) Their partner is insured so that she (and any children) have something to live on if he dies;